 Director

-Galway
+County Galway

 I have been working in the field of deafbindness for over 25 years, first as a Teacher at the Perkins School for the Blind in Boston and now as an Outreach Consultant for the Anne Sullivan Foundation since 2010.
-I have a passion for all of the work I do, but am most interested in working with children who are congenitally d
+I have a passion for all of the work I do, but am most interested in working with children who are congeni

 Director

-Galway
+County Galway

 I have been working in the field of deafbindness for over 25 years, first as a Teacher at the Perkins School for the Blind in Boston and now as an Outreach Consultant for the Anne Sullivan Foundation since 2010.
 I have a passion for all of the work I do, but am most interested in working with children who are congenitally deafblind, creating adapted literacy materials, bringing awareness to deafblindness through training.
 Most recently, through collaborating with Carol Brill on some projects, I have added Usher Syndrome to the list of areas that I want to give more time and energy to.
 I look forward to working with this very strong team on making the lives of people living with Usher Syndrome better.